Everything You Need to Know About a Successful Exit Strategy

 An IPO or M&A event doesn’t happen overnight.
 Similarly, successfully navigating the exit process, whichever outcome it may be geared toward, is more like running a marathon than a sprint.
 Founders who create clear exit “training” plans up front aremore likely to succeed in the long-term, both in their individual and business goals.

-Here are three ways that an exit strategy benefits founders and their businesses:
+Here are three ways that a business exit strategy benefits SaaS operators:

 An exit plan guides capital decisions.
 When push comes to shove, a clear exit plan will help leadership know what to do next from a capital standpoint.